Ezmaa/Regex-Tutorial/gist-template.md

-# Regex Tutorial - Finding an Email
+# Regex Tutorial - Finding an Email :email:

 ## What Is Regex?